Curriculum

 Sensorial

-The myriad of wonderful new sensations surround the children continually.
+Wonderful new sensations surround the children continually.
 The sensorial materials activate a child's absorption of these new impressions.
-They enable him to categorize and organize the unfamiliar with the familiar.
+They enable categorization and organization of the unfamiliar with the familiar.
 Each piece of material isolates one definite quality of a sense - color, size, weight, shape, texture, or sound.
 Each piece of material stimulates extensive vocabulary building.
 This sensorial basis is present in many of the academically-oriented materials.

 The importance of the sensorial development cannot be overstated.
 When a child develops his senses, he not only develops himself but he forms his learning tools.